-Although change management and project management can be mutually exclusive disciplines, the combined efforts of both can create a powerful instrument for creating transformational change that produces more successful business outcomes.
+Mastering transformational change isn’t easy for any project manager, it takes intentional effort and coordination.
+Although change management and project management can be mutually exclusive disciplines, the combined efforts of both can create a powerful instrument for mastering transformational change that produces more successful business outcomes.

 Before you can help implement change management, you need to understand what this broadly used term means in the context of project management.
 Change management is a discipline that allows businesses to effectively identify and document anticipated changes to the business as well as to understand the ways that those changes affect individuals in terms of their workflows and processes.
 It also aids in preparing individuals for those changes and helps guide them toward best practices within new processes for continuous improvement.

 Why change management is necessary throughout a project’s lifecycle

 Strategic alignment is greatly impacted when you undertake projects.
 Projects make change inevitable and thus trigger the need for change management as a result of the impact to existing processes, people, and technologies.
 These changes will influence how the business delivers on its vision operationally, financially, and technologically, and they may even impact legal or regulatory responsibilities.